Bhageshwari

 Bhageshwari or Bhagesri is a village in Dadri Tehsil of Charkhi Dadri district, Haryana, India.
 It is situated 14 km away from district headquarter Charkhi Dadri.
 The Governing body of the village is Gram Panchayat.

 Demographics

 Most of the population of the village is Hindu and widely spoken language is Haryanvi and Hindi.
-The majority caste of the village is Ahir and some minority castes are Bhraman, Chamar, Bairagi, Nai, Khati, Kumhar etc.
+The majority caste of the village is Ahir.